hsorby/libcellnl/docs/roadmap.rst

 #.
 Share an UML-esque document with the community via github describing CellML specific object model.

-   * The form of the API to libCellML should not be dictated by the XML serialisation but by the objects tool developers desire to work with.
+   * The form of the API to libCellML should not be dictated by the XML serialisation but by the objects tool developers desire to work with
+   * Respond to feedback

 #.
 Setup the cross platform build and test environment using the ABI's build and test server (BaTS)

-   * Builds required: Windows 64 bit, OSX 10.9, Ubuntu 14.04 64 bit
+   * Builds required: Windows 64 bit, OS X 10.9, Ubuntu 14.04 64 bit
+       * Using Buildbot for CI framework
+       * Interact with Github to process changes
+       * Make Buildbot status available from autotest.bioeng.auckland.ac.nz/libcellml-buildbot/

 #.
 Document the development process/workflow

-   * How we are to implement agile and test driven development
-   * How code reviews are done
+   * Code contribution document
+   * Developer setup document
+   * Code review document

 Milestone 1: starting to get useful code (timeframe: ? months)
 ==============================================================